A change being made to the VAT Flat Rate Scheme on 1 April 2017 will force many businesses to leave the scheme.

 The PAYE system generally works well because most employees are taxable on regular amounts of earnings paid at regular intervals.
 By contrast, the business profits of a sole trader are much more variable, and are made up of many items of income and expense.
 This means there is no equivalent PAYE system in place to automatically calculate and pay to HMRC the income tax and NI due on the earnings of the business as the tax year progresses.

 Unlike an employee, therefore, the tax liability of a sole trader can only be finalised once a tax return has been completed and submitted to HMRC; final settlement of the tax and NI liability of a sole trader will therefore be made after the end of the tax year, by the following 31 Jan at the latest.

 There is one additional requirement that sole traders in particularly need to be aware of concerning the payment of tax.

-Where an individual owes tax at the end of a tax year, HMRC will be annoyed that they have earned income during a tax year but have not had to pay to HMRC the related final tax bill until up to 10 months after that tax year.
+Where a sole trader owes tax at the end of a tax year HMRC will be frustrated that, whilst they have earned income during a tax year, they do not have to pay to HMRC the related tax until up to 10 months after that tax year.

 In an attempt to prevent the taxpayer getting a repeat of this cash flow advantage next year, HMRC may require them to make two additional Payments On Account as advance payments towards next year’s tax bill.